This is the multi-page printable view of this section. Click here to print.

 Reference

-• Linux operating systems such as Alma Linux and Rocky Linux provide only even Minor versions, except for the very last release of a Major version.
+• Linux operating systems such as Alma Linux and Rocky Linux only provide even Minor versions, except for the last release version of the Major version.
 This is a policy to ensure the stability and consistency of the SCP system.
-We recommend checking the EOS (End of Support) and EOL (End of Life) dates for the operating system, and if necessary, applying new or additional individual packages to maintain a stable environment.
+Please check the EOS (End of Support) and EOL (End of Life) dates of the operating system and apply new or additional individual packages as needed to maintain a stable environment.

 Server Type

 The server types supported by Virtual Server are as follows.
-For more details about server types, refer to Virtual Server Server Type.
+For details on server types, refer to Virtual Server Server Type.

 Standard s1v2m4